 • Step 5: Seek professional assistance if your rescue dog demonstrates behavioral issues that require specialized training.

-What should I do before adopting a dog?
+• What should I consider before rescuing a dog?

-How should I prepare my home for a newly adopted dog?
+• How can I prepare my home for a rescue dog?